Officers issue 'caught being good' citations for kids

 The “caught being good” citation program allows the Brunswick Hills police the opportunity to get to know the community and its children, which Sopkovich said is the most important thing.

-This idea came from a school resource officer who was just messing around with the kids in school, and was issuing citations for a million dollars because he was seeing them do good things in the school.
-It was a great idea with positive feedback that the police department decided to introduce to the entire community.
+The idea for the citations came from a school resource officer who would jokingly issue citations for $1 million because he kept seeing kids do good things in school.
+It was a great idea with positive feedback that the police department decided to introduce to the community.

 Sopkovich explains there is great respect between the police department and the community.
 There are many events throughout the year that continue to build that mutual respect, and this is a way for the police department to connect with the youngest generation.